taki0112/RelativisticGAN-Tensorflow/README.md

 * 128x128 celebA
 * 200k iterations (but, 100k iteration is also enough)
 * **RaDRAGAN** is not in the paper, I just tried because I wanted to do it.
-* 256x256 celebA is being training, but quality is not good...

 *Name* | *Original* | *Original + Ra* |
 :---: | :---: | :---: |